-Asset classes and estimated useful lives are to be assigned consistently using ACA's Asset Useful Lives table below.
-We should consider the following factors in determining the useful life for internally developed software:
+Asset classes and estimated useful lives are to be assigned consistently using the ACA's Asset Useful Lives table below.
+The following factors should be considered in determining the useful life for internally developed software:

 - 1. Obsolescence

 - 2. Technology

 - 3. Competition

 - 4. Other economic factors

 - 5. Rapid changes that may be occurring in the development of software products, software operating systems, or computer hardware and whether management intends to replace any technologically inferior software or hardware.